Industrial Pollution

 River Restoration Remains Out of Reach

-The process of cleaning the Matanza-Riachuelo river basin, which in its final flow borders the Argentinian capital, shows remarkable progress.
-But the biggest challenge remains the cleaning of the watercourse, which has been damaged by centuries of neglect.
+The process of cleaning up the Matanza-Riachuelo river, which runs through the Argentine capital, shows remarkable progress.
+But the biggest challenge is purifying the water in the basin, which has been damaged by centuries of neglect.

 Mexico Tearing Its Hair Out Over Mercury